 Creating an appropriate structure for an Agile program represents a fundamental first step in developing a strategy for program-level adoption of Agile.
 This activity requires the program to make significant adjustments to the traditional DoDI 5000.02 program structures and acquisition processes so that they support Agile development timelines and objectives.
 Although the DoDI 5000.02 acquisition policy places heavy emphasis on tailoring acquisition models to meet program needs, programs often do not know how to do so effectively in order to receive approval from process owners.
 It takes years of experience to truly understand the nuances involved in tailoring an acquisition program.

 A core theme throughout DoDI 5000.02 is the tailoring of program structures and acquisition processes to meet the needs of the individual program.
 The policy includes several acquisition models to consider, such as Model 2 for defense-unique software, Model 3 for incrementally fielded software, and hybrid model B for software dominant programs from DoDI 5000.02.
 This tailored model provides additional levels of details and supporting guidance for each activity within each phase.
+Best practices for agile acquisition include structuring the program to:

 Programs must be designed in such a way that they meet all the DoDI 5000.02 statutory and regulatory requirements, and are also executable and marketable to senior acquisition executives who may be unfamiliar with the details of the Agile process.
 The following sections describe a recommended approach to structuring an Agile DoD program, starting with the process to structure an Agile release and building on this concept to develop a fully tailored DoD Agile acquisition program.